datadvance/DjangoChannelsGraphqlWs/README.md

         return MySubscription(event="Something has happened!")

 class Query(graphene.ObjectType):
-    """Root GraphQL query.
+    """Root GraphQL query."""

-    The Graphene library requires us to define a Query with at least one field.
-This value field is not used in this example.
+    # Graphene requires at least one field to be present.
+Check
-    """
-    # Check Graphene docs to see how to define queries.
+    # Graphene docs to see how to define queries.
     value = graphene.String()
     async def resolve_value(self):
-        """Resolver to return predefined value."""
         return "test"

 class Mutation(graphene.ObjectType):